Skip to content

 Written by Emily Webb, Dietitian with integratedliving

-Our Pumpkin and Chickpea Soup is the ultimate comfort food for cooler days – nourishing, delicious and full of wholesome ingredients.
-This easy recipe serves four, making it ideal for a cosy lunch or a lighter and satisfying dinner.
+Our chickpea pumpkin soup is the ultimate comfort food for cooler days – nourishing, delicious and full of wholesome ingredients.
+Created with guidance from our dietitian, this easy recipe serves four, making it ideal for a cosy lunch or a lighter satisfying dinner.

 Ingredients